LuYuhao0624/SJTU-EE447-MobileNetwork/labs/lab1/README.md

 - `ACTION_UP`:

     1. Draw the path on the bitmap (not the temporary one) and present on canvas.
-    2. <font color="red">If there does not exist a start or end point within the range of the new end point, add this new one to `end_points`.</font>
+    2. *If there does not exist a start or end point within the range of the new end point, add this new one to `end_points`.*

 Notice that the range is set to be a circle with a $50$-pixel radius (defined in the constant `RADIUS_SQUARE` in class `PaintView`) which performs good in both of my $2560\times1440$ devices.
 This might look strange in other device with a much smaller or larger resolution.
 It can be changed to a fraction of the screen resolution for generalization.